 The Professional Component (junior and senior years) consists of two years of academic and clinical study in Cardiorespiratory Care.
 The program includes one summer term between the junior and senior years.
 All candidates must have satisfied the requirements of the Pre-Professional Component to qualify for admission to the Professional Component.
 Enrollment into the Pre-Professional Component as a Cardiorespiratory Care major does NOT automatically assure the student admission to the Professional Component.
 Enrollment in the Professional Component is limited and admission is based on academic record and aptitude for a career in respiratory therapy and non-invasive cardiovascular technology as evidenced by personal qualifications such as character and motivation.

 Students will be required to complete formal application to the Professional Component.
 The application process normally begins in the spring semester of the sophomore year.

 The Cardiorespiratory Care curriculum incorporates problem-based learning and team-based learning in its curriculum.
 These instructional methodologies require students to actively participate in the learning process.
 Problem-based learning and team-based learning are used to develop and improve the students' problem-solving and decision-making skills.

-In the curriculum, students work in groups (5-7 students) and solve case studies under the direction of faculty members.
+In the two problem-based learning courses, students work in groups and solve case studies under the direction of faculty members.
 Students assume the major responsibility for resolving the problems in the case studies by utilizing a variety of resources.

 This approach to learning emphasizes self-direction, independent thinking, decision-making, information gathering, and problem solving.
 All of these skills are needed to succeed in the clinical setting.
 Students also develop and improve communication skills through this process, as they interact with fellow students, instructors, and other health care personnel.
 Students learn the value of working together as a team through the small group process.